 All information is available on the software and can be updated in real-time.
 Your employees no longer need to recurrently download updated master files.
 Additionally, you can discard out-of-date data easily.

 By using PIM, the percentage of staff spending less than 2 hours a week looking for products can jump from 17% to 36%.
 PIM practically doubles overall efficiency.

 Moreover, you can automatically populate your data on all platforms with Catsy’s PIM.
 When everything is up to date, all your teams can get on their work faster, without error.
 Invest valuable time into more important things, like creating enriched, highly informative product pages.

 PIM prevents inconsistency.

 Because of the single truth that PIM provides, you don’t have to worry about inconsistency.
-The same product information is automatically pushed onto all platforms, optimized, and attached to linked digital assets.
+On PIM, the same product information is automatically pushed onto all BigCommerce platforms.
+Everything is optimized and attached to linked digital assets.
 It’s a huge improvement from having to manually extract various information and images from separate folders.

 By syncing directly to BigCommerce, Catsy’s PIM allows for automatic updating and accessibility of information across all platforms.

 3. When Images and Product Attributes are not Linked

 Organizations that manage multiple stores understand each store needs a unique experience.
 At the same time, they want to reuse digital assets.
 Many of them employ digital asset management software (DAM).
 A DAM may help, but ultimately, keeping images and product attributes separated will complicate things.
 Additionally, there’s a wide variety of media types to manage.

 Types of Digital Assets: